Last updated on

-I had a friend who talked a lot about his own problems.
-He also wasn’t a very good listener.
-He seemed to zone out whenever I talked or interrupt.
+I had a friend who talked a lot about her own problems.
+She also wasn’t a very good listener.
+She seemed to zone out whenever I talked or interrupt.

 At first, I didn’t even notice.
 After a few months, it started getting annoying.
-After a few more months, I tried hinting that he should be a better listener, but when he didn’t change, I got worse and worse at returning his calls.
+After a few more months, I tried hinting that she should be a better listener, but when she didn’t change, I got worse and worse at returning her calls.

-To make sure that I don’t make the same mistake he did, I use to ask myself: Whose person’s world am I the most in?
+To make sure that I don’t make the same mistake she did, I ask myself: Whose person’s world am I the most in?
 If I talk a lot about myself, I make sure to spend a similar amount of time in my friend’s world by showing genuine interest in them.